-The automatic threading management for magic properties can be turned off using the manage_threads argument to the guietta.Gui class.
-If this argument is set to False, it will be your responsibility that magic properties are updated in the correct thread.
+The automatic threading management for magic properties can be turned off using the manage_threads argument to the quietta.Gui class.

 Define magic properties for custom widgets

 Guietta's properties work on any widget that respects the following protocol:

 - 1. defines a guietta_property() method - 2. that returns a tuple with two callables: get() and set(value).